sahilgittushir/ADA-2024-Sec-A/README.md

 # Algorithm Design and Analysis (ADA)

 Welcome to the ADA course repository!
-This repository is a comprehensive guide to the content, concepts, and problems covered in the **Algorithm Design and Analysis** course offered at IIT.
+This repository is a comprehensive guide to the content, concepts, and problems covered in the **Algorithm Design and Analysis** course offered at IIIT-Delhi.

 📚 **Instructor**: Prof. Diptapriyo Majumdar
 📧 Email: diptapriyo@iiitd.ac.in